Food and the Scottish royal household: Mary, Queen of Scots

-A similar record exists for Mary of Guise and Mary, Queen of Scots, written in French, and known as the Despences de la Maison Royale.
-This record has also been consulted for the royal itinerary.
-Typically, the manuscript shows that on Sunday 9 January 1540 Mary of Guise had dinner at Burleigh Castle and supper at Falkland Palace.
-Beef, mutton, goose, plovers and partridges were on the menu at dinner, and at Falkland, there was beef, mutton, pork, poultry and rabbit.
-The pastry cook made partridge pie, a pasty of pig's trotters à la sauce Madame, and craquelin.
-Dishes made for the common table were also listed, including plate-pasties.

-At this time, Mary of Guise paid for the food of her household from her own income rather than from her husband's revenues.
-A 'Bread book' from 1549, during the years before she became Regent, records allowances of bread for her courtiers and household.
-The Bread book mentions people called the "Morys", perhaps servants of African origin or the captured Spanish cavalrymen mentioned by Lady Home in her letter of 28 March 1549.
-Lady Home wrote to Mary of Guise "to be a good princess" to the "Moor" and the Spanish soldiers.
-The baker broke his arm in 1552.
+Mary's master cook in France was Hussone Martin.
+His name was recorded as a witness to a baptism at Châteaudun in December 1556.
+One of her master cooks, Nicholas Boindreid or Lavener, had a relationship with a woman called Bessy Brown in the Canongate in 1564, attracting the attention of the Kirk Session.
+Mary's French pantry man was Jerbault alias Marte Mannot.
+Alexander Carpentyne or Carpenter was Mary's chief brewer.
+He had worked for Mary's mother, Mary of Guise, and was replaced in 1566 by Patrick Crombie.
+David Kinloch was Mary's master baker or "baxter" and had also worked for her mother.

-After the Scottish Reformation, from 1561, some of the expenses of the household were met by "thirds of benefices" collected from teinds.
+After the Scottish Reformation, from 1561, some of the expenses of the royal household in Scotland were met by "thirds of benefices" collected from teinds.
 Much of the food produce collected in this manner was sold, and wine and cheese was bought with the proceeds, but some wheat was sent directly to Mary, Queen of Scot's bakers and oats were taken by the master of avery, who fed the queen's horses.
 John Huntar kept sheep and cattle in Holyrood Park to feed the household.
+French wine was imported to Leith, purchased by her household officers and delivered to her sommeliers Vincent Dido and William Henderson.
+Varieties included Bordeaux and "scherand wyne" sourced in the Gironde.

-When Mary visited Rossdhu and Dumbarton Castle in July 1563, fish was served on Saturday 17, including two salted salmon, two salted ling, 50 trout, and 36 plaice, cooked in 16 pounds of butter.
+When Mary visited Rossdhu and Dumbarton Castle in July 1563, fish was served on Saturday 17 July, including two salted salmon, two salted ling, 50 trout, and 36 plaice, cooked in 16 pounds of butter.
 The household book was checked and signed by her French former comptroller and master of household, Bartholomew de Villemore.
 Her argentar and household "furnisher" Alexander Durham collected a contribution of £124-10s-8d in August 1564 from Coupar Angus Abbey towards the expenses of a hunting trip to Glen Tilt, where her father James V had been banquetted.

+For a few days in 1566, Mary resided in Edinburgh in a house in the Cowgate, where the Court of Exchequer held its business.
+The circumstances were included by George Buchanan in his Dectectioun.
+The Latin Exchequer Rolls mention that she and her nobles were provided with wine, bread, beer, meat fish, spices, pewter, and napkins.